LearnFintech

 4. Separation is Healthy for Focus

 The decision to spin off from Flipkart was brave but necessary.
-It allowed both companies to focus on their core competencies and raised PhonePe's valuation to a staggering $12B.
+It let both companies focus on their core competencies and set PhonePe up to raise independent capital - a journey that, by 2026, had it filing for a roughly $15B IPO.

 5. Build for "Tier 3" Accessibility